scotthavard92/Zendesk-Help-Center-Redirection/README.md

      • If redirecting from a Guide article to an external URL, place the old article id in the hash table, and the newExternalURL variable as specified in the code comment.

      • Place this snippet in the `<head>...</head>` section of the Help Center code.

+3. Adding additional redirects requires adding any old/new article ID's or external URLs to the hash table, and pushing the updated code live.